 - Sprinkle 1-2 tablespoons of chopped pistachios into each bowl/mould to cover the bottom.
 Reserve a few of the nuts for garnishing.

 - Carefully spoon the avocado mixture over the nuts and fill each bowl/mould.
 Smooth out the top and cover each mould with the cling wrap overhang.
 Refrigerate for at least 4 hours or until set (see note 1).
 This can be made a day ahead and refrigerated overnight.

 - Unwrap moulds and invert onto a serving plate.
-Garnish with remaining pistachios and extra finely chopped spring onions scattered around the plate.
+Garnish with remaining pistachios and extra finely chopped spring onions (optional) scattered around the plate.
 Serve with crackers or as part of a grazing platter.
 See notes for suggestions.